chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/barcodes/index.md

 - The default is 0 mm

 The bar width of all barcodes that are placed in the PDF is adjusted, based on this setting.

+## How to?

+See [how to add](/GraFx-Studio/guides/barcodes/add/) for a guide how to add a barcode to your template.